oasis-pandey/SudokuProject/SudokuProject/README.md

 1. Generate a specified number of Sudoku puzzles
 2. Solve the generated puzzles
 3. Save both puzzles and solutions to files
-4. Run performance comparisons between different solving algorithms
+4. Run performance comparisons between SolveBoard and SolveBoardEfficient

 ## Configuration